1/25/2025

 Riden' the Rails (in long red flannel Underwear)

-This past year I read a very entertaining book by Michael Crichton, a now deceased author, one of the very best.
-He wrote this 1975 novel, based on a real life 1855 incident in London, titled The Great Train Robbery.
-I learned he also wrote a screenplay first released in England in 1978.
-It co-starred one of my two or three favorite actors, Donald Sutherland.
-Sutherland played the petty crook and pickpocket Robert Agar.
-The film also starred Sean Connery as Edward Pierce, the main character.
-The production company of this near classic was Starling Films and was distributed by United Artists.
+This past year, I read a wonderfully entertaining book by Michael Crichton, an outstanding author, now deceased.
+His 1975 novel was based on a true 1855 incident in London.
+His book is titled The Great Train Robbery.
+I learned he subsequently wrote the screenplay too, first released in England in 1978.
+Upon completion, the film co-starred one of my very favorite actors, Donald Sutherland.
+Sutherland played Robert Agar, a petty crook and pickpocket.
+The film starred Sean Connery too as Edward Pierce, the main character.
+Starling Films produced this movie which was distributed by United Artists.

-Pierce, a well known 19th century socialite, was never convicted of conniving to steal a very large gold shipment from a major railroad in Britain.
-He had dreamed up and elaborate scheme to get his hands on that treasure.
+The real life Pierce was actually a well known 19th century socialite.
+He was never convicted of planning and executing the theft of a very large gold shipment from a major British railroad.
+His was an elaborate scheme to obtain that immense treasure.

 Part of the procedure was to smuggle his acquaintance, Agar, into the baggage car where the gold was stored.
-Agar was convinced to hide in a coffin which would be placed inside with the mail, packages and, most importantly, the gold shipment.
-Pierce secured a place in one of the elegant private train car cabins.
+He convinced Agar to hide within a coffin which would be dispatched to a train, placed inside the baggage car with mail, packages and, most importantly, the prearranged gold shipment.
+Pierce was to secure a place within an elegant and comfortable private train car cabin.

-Later, Pierce climbed out the window of his cabin, made his way walking rapidly on top of the train cars back to the baggage car.
-By doing do he was covered from head to toe in the smoke soot of the engine.
-His clothes were torn and ruined.
+On the train trip transferring the gold, Pierce climbed up and out of his cabin window, made his way rapidly across the top of several train cars, and back finally to the baggage car.
+For his trouble, he was covered from head to toe in soot from the coal fired engine.
+By the time he got to his destination, his clothes were ruined.

-Eventually, he was able to break into the baggage area from the outside, sliding the door open he joined Agar, holding the attendant who was guarding the gold by gun point.
-The crooks replaced the gold with lead bars.
-They then threw the bags of gold out through the train doors onto the ground at a predetermined place in the country, before arriving into town, their destination.
-They would return later to retrieve their bounty.
+After great effort, he was able to ingeniously break into the baggage car from the outside.
+He broke the exterior lock, hanging from the side of the train.
+He then slid aside the door joining Agar, who by then held the baggage attendant at gun point.
+The malefactors quickly replaced the gold with bars of lead.
+They then threw the bags of gold out through the car doors to the ground at a predetermined country place.
+The train continued to the town of their destination.
+Pierce and Agar planned to return later to retrieve their bounty.
+But...

-With help from Agar which involves using a rope inside the baggage car, Pierce exits the area, closing the door and heads back with Agar's clothes bundled under his arm:
+With help from Agar which involved using a rope inside the baggage car, Pierce exited the area, closed the door, and made his way back to safety with Agar's clothes securely bundled under his arm.

-Assisted by the guard, Agar climbs back into his coffin, wearing now only his long red underwear,
+Agar climbed back into his coffin, wearing now only his long red underwear:

-My thanks to Starling Films and United Artists for producing and the actors for acting in a very entertaining film.
+My thanks to Starling Films and United Artists for producing this very entertaining film.
+You'll want to see this one.

 1/08/2025